phoeniex/PoringKit/README.md

 }
 ```

-According to example above, All of button element will have white background color, And element that define style as *primary_button* will have *avenir* font family.
+This *style* will apply to all of button elements will have *background color* as white, Elements that defined style as *primary_button* will have *border color* as blue (#0155C8) and *border_radius* as 1.
+And also have *font family* as *avenir*.

 #### Variable

 Some style need to be configure by using the same value.
 You can using variable to apply any duplicate value, For doing this you need to define variable name and value in *constants* dictionary.
-Then, instead of using direct value.
-You can use variable name by start with '$' (Dollar Sign).
-Example below:
+To use this constants use this variable name by start with '$' (Dollar Sign).
+In example below:

 ```json
 {